A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-Schuld et al.~\cite{schuld2020circuit} proposed a low-depth variational circuit acting as a binary classifier.
-Differently from previously mentioned approaches, here the models were applied to classical data encoded into quantum states using the amplitude encoding~\citep{schuld2018supervised} technique.
-The circuit ansatz accounted for a set of single- and single-controlled qubit gates divided into the so-called \quotes{cyclic codes}.
+\h{In 2018, Schuld et al.~\cite{schuld2018circuit} proposed a low-depth parametrized quantum circuit acting as a binary classifier.
+Their} approach is particularly relevant since it was among the first ones to apply a quantum ansatz to solve machine learning problems using variational circuits. \h{The proposed circuit uses a data-encoding block $\hat{S}(\bb x)$, based on the amplitude encoding technique, to embed classical input data into the state of a quantum system, which is then evolved by a trainable ansatz $\hat{U}(\boldsymbol\theta)$. } The circuit ansatz accounted for a set of single- and single-controlled qubit gates divided into the so-called \quotes{cyclic codes}.
 Once the initial state is evolved, the first qubit is measured, and the probability of finding it in the state $\ket{1}$ is used to infer the input label.
 Specifically, such a probability is given by: